ABOUT THE COMMITTEE

 The House Democratic Policy Committee (HDPC) holds public hearings and meetings across the state and serves as the catalyst to enacting major policy initiatives put forth by members of the House Democratic Caucus.
-State Rep. Ryan Bizzarro of Erie's third Legislative District was appointed to the post by House Democratic colleagues for the 2021-22 Legislative Session.
+Chairman Ryan Bizzarro of Erie's Third Legislative District was elected to the post by House Democratic colleagues for the 2021-22 Legislative Session.

-The Policy Committee typically holds hearings outside of Harrisburg to investigate the local impact of certain issues and collect valuable expert input.
+The Policy Committee typically holds hearings at the Capitol and outside of Harrisburg to investigate the impact of issues and collect valuable expert input.
 Check back here regularly for the Committee's hearing schedule and collected testimony.

 You can Follow the House Democratic Policy Committee on Twitter to be the first to know when hearings are announced and testimonies are posted online.
 You also can "Like" the House Democratic Policy Committee’s facebook page and Follow the House Democratic Policy Committee on Instagram to see hearing photos, news releases and testimonies in your News Feed.